 When I was 19 years old I saw my father for the last time.

 It was summer (it was always summer).
-He had scrounged up enough money and convinced someone to let him rent a car.
+He had scrounged up enough gas money and convinced someone to let him rent a car.
 Three hours later he showed up at my mother’s house with crushed beer cans in the backseat.
 I remember how awkward it felt trying to talk to him like we still knew each other.
 The real truth was, he hadn’t remembered my birthday since I turned 12.
-The real truth was I didn’t remember the shade of his brown eyes or how they once sparkled.
+The real truth was I saw nothing familiar in the brown of his eyes.
 I wanted to burst into flames when the old man he had become asked me to show him my bedroom.
 Imagine how obvious it was that we were strangers.

 “So how old are you again?” he asked nonchalantly, like it was as insignificant as the weather in a faraway country no one’s ever heard of and no one would ever care about.
 Imagine, suddenly being a teenager meant nothing.

-“I just hit the streets!” he told me in a lighthearted, hungry and tired voice I barely recognized.
-I knew that meant he had been in jail again, though he never said why, always playing it off like it was a mistake or a joke instead of a crime he committed.
-Before I could say anything he had to get off the phone, because it wasn’t his phone he said.
+“I just hit the streets!” he told me in a feigned lighthearted, activated voice I barely recognized.
+I knew that this meant he had been in jail again, though he never said why, always playing it off like it was a mistake or a joke instead of a crime he committed.
+Before I could say anything he had to get off the phone, because it wasn’t even his phone he said.
 Imagine, if you just hit the streets.